-3.1 Delimitations in regard to the European Commission's nutrition claims regulation
+3.1 Delimitations in regard to the European Commission's nutrition claims regulation prevention or reduction, or indicate that whole grain is healthy in neither general nor specific terms.

 The Danish Whole Grain logo includes an official dietary recommendation and may therefore be used with specific products.